 or

-after a rescaling of time with a factor of $\delta F'(x) $, which reverses the direction of the flow on $ \mathcal{S}^r $.
-The folded singularities of Equation~\eqref{normal} then correspond to equilibria of \eqref{classy-des}; specifically, for $\delta>0$ sufficiently small, the folded singularities $q^\mp$ are \emph{folded nodes} \cite{szmolyan2001canards,letson2017analysis}.
+after a rescaling of time which introduces a factor of $ -F'(x) $ on the right-hand sides in \eqref{classy}, reversing the direction of the flow on $ \mathcal{S}^r $.
+The folded singularities of Equation~\eqref{normal} then correspond to equilibria for \eqref{classy-des}; specifically, for $\delta$ positive, the folded singularities $q^\mp$ are \emph{folded nodes} \cite{szmolyan2001canards,letson2017analysis}.
 Their strong and weak stable manifolds define ``funnel regions'' on the corresponding sheets $\mathcal{S}^{a^\mp}$, which essentially determine the basins of attraction to $q^\mp$ on $ \mathcal{S}^{a^\mp} $.
 Here and in the following, we focus on the flow of Equation~\eqref{normal} in the vicinity of the fold line $\mathcal{L}^-$; with regard to the strong stable manifold of the folded node $q^-$, we hence have the following result: \begin{lemma} Let

 where $F$ is defined as in \eqref{Fx}.
-Then, for $\delta$ sufficiently small, the strong stable manifold of the origin in Equation~\eqref{classy-des} can be written as the graph
+Then, for $\delta$ sufficiently small, the strong stable manifold of the origin for Equation~\eqref{classy-des} can be written as the graph